-These plugins are especially useful when you need to create user roles with different permission than the 6 basic roles provide.
+These plugins are especially useful when you need to create custom user roles with different permission than the 6 basic roles provide for the custom user.

 To effectively manage your website, you need the help of others.
 Once you have assembled your team, your next task would be to assign roles to them.

 Note that various plugins may create additional roles in your site.
 For example, if you install an SEO plugin, new roles like “SEO Manager” and “SEO Editor” may be added to your site.

-In this article, we discussed the different assignable roles, and how to use them.
+In this article, we discussed the different users roles and permissions, and how to use them.

 If you found this article helpful, kindly share it and check our WordPress Blog for more WordPress tutorials.